-The development of the National Action Plan on Women Peace and Security (NAPWPS) in the Philippines was a result of collaborative politics involving civil society organizations (CSOs) and the government.
+The development of the NAPWPS in the Philippines was a result of collaborative politics involving civil society organizations (CSOs) and the government.
 This process began in 2007 and included multiple rounds of regional cluster consultations, where civil society organizations and national and local government agencies, including the security sector, participated to determine the key action points to be included in the NAP.
-The official launch of the NAPWPS took place in March 2010, subsequent to the signing of Executive Order (EO) 865.
-This executive order established the National Steering Committee on Women, Peace, and Security (NSCWPS) as the institutional implementing infrastructure for the NAP.
+The official launch of the NAPWPS took place in March 2010, subsequent to the signing of Executive Order 865.
+This executive order established the NSCWPS as the institutional implementing infrastructure for the NAP.